rsksmart/ri-aggregation/docs/deployment.md

 zk server --docker
 ```

+### Database

+#### New deployments

+During the new deployment process, the database is erased and the necessary structure is initializaed; after the
+initialization we could consider the database as empty.

+This is necessary for the server to create the genesis block.

+The `genesis root` hash is added in the `./genesis.log` and `./deployed_contracts.log` files.

+The `genesis root` hash is also updated in the environment variables and the `toml` files from the current
+`env profile`.

+#### Existing deployment

+In an existing deployment, the genesis block already exists therefore we just need to connect the server to the
+database.

+To environment variables from the `env profile` needs to match with the genesis root hash from the current database.

+### Contracts

+#### New deployments

+During the new deployment process, the contracts are built, deployed and verified with etherscan.

+The `contracts` hash are added in the `./deployed_contracts.log` file and we can find extra information in the
+`./deploy.log` file.

+The `contracts` hash is also updated in the environment variables and the `toml` files from the current `env profile`.

+#### Existing deployment

+In an existing deployment, the contracts were already deployed therefore we just need to run the server.

+To environment variables from the `env profile` needs to match with the addresses from the `server_config` table from
+the database.

 ## Prover

 To deploy the components that are needed by the `dummy-prover` we need to prepare the environment: